avivamunshi/salina_wildfire_analysis/README.md

 - Data quality and completeness vary tremendously here.
 The accuracy of wildfire data is unknown due to there being absence of sophisticated technologies in certain eras.
 - Model predictions may be subject to uncertainty and error.
 - Some blocks of code take between 20 mins - 1 hour to run.
 These are especially evident when loading features in wildfire data and pulling monthly AQI levels for Salina.
 Please make sure to have sufficient computational resources to carry out such an analysis.

-## Reproduction Steps

-To reproduce the analysis and generate predictions, follow these steps:
-1. Execute `src/HCDS Project Part 1 DAQ.ipynb`.
-This contains
-2. Execute `src/HCDS Project Part 1 Cleaning.ipynb`.
-This contains
-3. Execute `src/HCDS Project Part 1 AQI Pull.ipynb`.
-This contains
-4. Execute `src/HCDS Project Part 1 Modelling.ipynb`.
-This contains